error-wtf/Segmented-Spacetime-Mass-Projection-Unified-Results/docs/theory/SegmentedSpacetime-ANewPerspectiveonLightGravityandBlackHoles.md

 the radius of the wave circle.
 This happens because spacetime itself is stretched, making the oscillations of the wave appear slower (time dilation).

-In the theory of segmented spacetime, the increase in radius r corresponds to an increase in segments.
+In the theory of Segmented Spacetime, the increase in radius r corresponds to an increase in segments.
 With increasing gravity, space has more segments.
 Gravity adds more segments to space, and the wave must travel through more of these segments per period.